 Honey

 Bees create honey from plant nectar.
-It is a golden and thick liquid which is often used as an alternative to sugar, as a form of sweetener.
-The health benefits compared to sugar has been scrutinised as it has been reported that teaspoon for a teaspoon of the substance contains more calories than sugar.
+The thick, golden liquid is often used as an alternative to sugar as a form of sweetener.
+The health benefits compared to sugar have been scrutinised as it has been reported that teaspoon for teaspoon, honey contains more calories than sugar.

 However, it is also worth mentioning that honey has a strong taste, which means you will naturally use less of it.
 Furthermore, it doesn’t cause significant peaks and troughs in blood sugar levels the same way refined sugars can.